 It does take several hours of typing to re-learn how use it.
 At first, it’s problematic.
 B shares a key with ! and caused us to say “How’s your day goingB” with quickly apologize.
 “Sorry, mom.”

-We found ourselves making fewer mistakes going back to a BlackBerry, but overall slower at typing.
-While we sped up our characters-per-minute output over time, we were never faster versus typing on an on-screen keyboard.
-Just more accurate and less autocorrect dependent.
+We found ourselves making fewer typing mistakes going back to a BlackBerry, but overall slower in our characters-per-minute output.
+We.e were never faster versus typing on an on-screen keyboard, just more accurate and less autocorrect dependent.

 Blackberry KeyOne has three-word suggestions across the bottom of the touchscreen as part of its contextual next word prediction engine.
-It’s smart, but could use punctuation predictions.
+It’s smart, but doesn't have punctuation predictions or, like , emoji predictions.
+That’s too fun for a BlackBerry.

 The entire keyboard also acts as a trackpad, so you can scroll through menus and web pages as you lightly pet the keys.
 You, again, don’t need to put your fingers on the screen.